-Q2 2019: Agriculture Still Waiting For ReliefMarch 2019 - Dan Kowalski, Tom Binet, Crystal Carpenter, Tanner Ehmke, Jeff Johnston, Will Sawyer and Will Secor
+Q2 2019: Agriculture Still Waiting For ReliefMarch 2019 - Dan Kowalski, Tanner Ehmke, Jeff Johnston and Will Sawyer

 In this issue